gardnerdev/ratelimiter-leakybucket/README.md

 # Solution
+The one trying to send a request must add a token to the bucket first (like paying a tax) meanwhile a token is taken out of the bucket at a constant rate.
+In this case, when a bucket is full a request needs to wait until a new token can be added, and when the bucket is empty no tokens are taken out
 We need a queue to hold the total amount of tokens for requests allowed at any given time.
 The max number of tokens is the rate limit.
 If we want to create a request we first try to add a token to the queue.